-This data shows the disproportionate effect the pandemic has had on young black people across the UK, with many three times more likely to lose their job than their white counterparts.
+This data shows the disproportionate effect the pandemic has had on young black people across the UK, with many three times more likely to lose their jobs than their white counterparts.

-Racism and discrimination in the workplace are not a new occurrence, and there has always been a gap between the employment rates of BAME people and white people in the UK.
+Racism and discrimination in the workplace are not new occurrences, and there has always been a gap between the employment rates of BAME people and white people in the UK.
 However, The Resolution Foundation has said that Covid has played a massive role in widening existing gaps between ethnic groups.
-This worrying information suggests that the pandemic may be co9ntributing to a reversal of racial equality in the UK, particularly concerning the jobs market.
+This worrying information suggests that the pandemic may be contributing to a reversal of racial equality in the UK, particularly concerning the jobs market.

 Unemployment Rates and Education

 Many people cite educational imbalance as the reason for this employment gap between different ethnicities, suggesting that young black people are less likely to find employment because they do not have the same access to education.
 However, this recent Resolution Foundation report suggested this was not the case, as even black graduates were significantly affected by the pandemic.
 Over one in three black graduates were unemployed for the second half of 2020, nearly three times more than young white graduates.